vpvnguyen/friend-finder/README.md

     });
 ```

+> Express server should be listening on `localhost:3000` and connected to MySQL.

 # Application
 - Find similar people of interest with a personality test.
 - User answers survey questions to be matched with the person of similar score.